FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 * * | user | search clients by email | find specific clients through their email |

-* * | user | mark my client as completed | easily keep track of which clients are already onboarded and who is yet to be onboarded |
+* * | user | mark my client as onboarded | easily keep track of which clients are already onboarded and who is yet to be onboarded |

 * * | user | receive alerts | maintain regular engagement |